hilman-firdd/hilman-firdd/README.md

 # Hello, hello! <img src="https://cdn.joypixels.com/products/previews/O6D7BMG8R2DMMNC4LLZH/2411_HZWARHWk0TImR0UBwvuHRUXPorcBwWs1.gif" width="32" />

 Call me Hilman 🔊[(/hilmanː/)] (he/him).
 I currently live in Indonesia 🇮🇩.
-I've been working interchangeably as Front End Engineer & UI Designer for the last 4 years and now focusing myself on the Front End side.
+I've been working interchangeably as Front End Engineer.
 I know couple stuff of Back End Development but not very good at memorizing things for a long time (quick learner problem lol).

 <!-- Did I mention that I was looking for a new job?
 Yes, I am currently looking for a next job where I can shift my career and fully focus on Front End Development. -->